about_pic

 Paving the Way (short documentary, Big Sky Film Festival, IDC semi-finalist, distributed by Current TV) 2006

-Northern Ireland Now (60-minute feature documentary – work in progress) 2003
+Northern Ireland Now (60-minute feature documentary) 2003

 Girl From Nowhere (mockumentary) 2001